-In addition to 3 pupil progress meetings, parents are invited to attend one meeting each term to review the progress against targets set in their child's individual target plan (ITP).
+In addition to 3 pupil progress meetings, parents are invited to attend one meeting each term to review the progress against targets set in their child's individual target plan (ITP) for identified pupils.
 These plans are specific to the needs of the child.